 Once upon a time (beginning in 2006) I worked at a publisher (SpinMedia) that is now owned my Billboard.com.
 I was the 6th employee hired and I was incredibly empowered (super grateful for this experience).
-So as 22 year old in touch with music and the internet - I established relationships with all major and indie record labels, identified a bunch of influencers (Jeffree Starr to name drop one), developed programming plans across 28 music and celebrity sites (no big deal), and built a large network of content creators (independent ones that have stuck with me throughout my career to help make content).
-And over time (but impressively fast time) these music blogs climbed ComScore and advertisers recognized them as valuable destination(s).
-So then my role transitioned from straight community site traffic and editorial growth to focusing on increasing the value of our sales pitches to advertisers.
-My team and I focused on developing branded content programs that helped brands like Pepsi, Skittles, Denny's, Blackberry, Nintendo to name a few; feel connected to our blogs passionate music fans.
+So as 22 year old in touch with music and the internet - I established relationships with all major and indie record labels, identified a bunch of influencers (Jeffree Starr to name drop one), developed editorial programming plans across 32 music and celebrity sites (no big deal), and built a large network of content creators (independent ones that have stuck with me throughout my career to help make content).
+And over time (but impressively fast time) these music blogs (a lot of which I helped identify and strategize on how to aquire), climbed ComScore and advertisers recognized them as valuable destination(s).
+So then my role transitioned from straight community site traffic, brand marketing, and editorial growth to focusing on increasing the value of our sales pitches to advertisers - integrated marketing to be more official.
+My team and I focused on developing branded content programs that helped brands like Pepsi, Skittles, Denny's, Blackberry, Nintendo to name a few; feel connected to our blogs passionate music fans while promoting their products and building brand awareness.
 This job truly taught me the ins and outs of the internet.
 BUT the internet was changing in 2010 (MySpace was stuck in flash player, Twitter was taking off, Facebook was no longer just for college kids) and I wanted to venture out and create more.

-I went on to work with some super exciting clients (Taco Bell, UMG, Summit Entertainment, SweetyHigh.com) in helping them build communities, establish their social presence, partner with influencers and do solid integrated content publisher deals.
+I went on to work with some super exciting clients (Taco Bell, UMG, Summit Entertainment, SweetyHigh.com to name a few) in helping them build communities, market their brands, establish their social presence, partner with influencers and do solid integrated content publisher deals.

 I then got a contract position that made my mother the most proud, because she got behind the scenes updates on Adam Levine.
 I was hired by NBC as the Social Media Manager to kick off The Voice first season.
 It was legit the coolest job ever.
 Fun fact - I taught Christina Aguilera about launching her Twitter and social best practices and she wooed me with her voice.